Wednesday, 12 February 2020

 So one more time for clarity: the three different inputs are there to accommodate different input LEVELS!

-- The input for the electret microphone can handle tiny signals in the 10 to 100 milliVolt range which then get amplified by the transistor preamp and the LM386 to boost it up to 8 Volt max. before they go into the envelope follower.
-The electret input has voltage on it! (upto 8V) The next two inputs do not!
+- The input for the electret microphone can handle tiny signals in the 10 to 100 milliVolt range which then get amplified by the transistor pre-amp to around 2Vpp and then by the instrument pre-amp to boost it up to 20 Volt peak-to-peak max. before they go into the envelope follower.
+The electret input has voltage on it! (upto +12V) The next two inputs do not!

-- The second input can handle input levels from the 100 milliVolts upto 1 volt range, for use with guitars or dynamic microphones for instance, and this gets amplified by just the LM386 preamp to boost it to 8 Volt max. for input into the envelope follower.
+- The second input can handle input levels from the 100 milliVolts upto 2 volt range, for use with guitars or dynamic microphones for instance, and this gets amplified by just the instrument pre-amp to boost it to synthesizer levels for input into the envelope follower.
+It has a gain potmeter to adjust the levels.

-- Finally, the third input does not have any pre-amplification so this input can only be used for signals that are already in the 5 to 10 Volt range like synthesizer or drum machine signals
+- Finally, the third input does not have any pre-amplification so this input can only be used for signals that are already in the +/-5 to +/-10 Volt range (10Vpp to 20Vpp) like synthesizer or drum machine signals.

 Leading the envelope signal into a VCO doesn't sound very good, at least not when the envelope is produced from the human voice.
 It's better to use it for a VCA controlling volume.
 After considerable testing I added one feature.
 An envelope smoothener.
 It's just a 47µF cap over the output jack which can be switched on and off.
 It is effectively forming an extra lowpass filter with a cut-off frequency of 3.4Hz, filtering out the higher frequency spikes and pulses.
 This is in fact the same as the ARP2600 'LAG' control.
 More about this at the bottom of this article.